 French conglomerate PPR has reinvented itself over the past decade, and completed that process with a change of name in summer 2013 to Kering.
 It now sees itself as a specialist in two main sectors of luxury and sports lifestyle.
 Gucci Group, which PPR acquired in 1999 in a bruising takeover battle with LVMH, is the umbrella for all its high-end fashion and accessories brands, and is the global #3 in that sector behind LVMH and Richemont.
 The sports lifestyle division has been constructed around sportswear company Puma, acquired in 2007 and a distant #3 behind Nike and Adidas.
 All of the group's older subsidiaries have been progressively sold off, including most of a substantial mail order business built around La Redoute and other catalogues.
 Entertainment retailer Fnac was spun off to shareholders in 2013, and the old PPR's last survivor, the main La Redoute catalogue business, was sold to management in 2014.
+In another change of strategy, Kering announced plans to spin off Puma to shareholders in 2018.
 See also:

 Which agencies handle advertising for Kering?
 Find out more from Adbrands Account Assignments